-Audra is a founding member of the ‘Creatures Collective’, an international group of Indigenous and non-Indigenous researchers, activists and artists who work to challenge colonial accounts of extinction; to develop methods for working ethically across knowledge systems and species; and to support rising Indigenous and BIPOC researchers.
-Audra is also the co-founder and co-chair of the Research Cluster for Indigenous Peoples, Decolonization and the Globe at the Balsillie School of International Affairs.
+Audra’s other work, including her previous research, has engaged with subjects such as: the ethics of outer space colonization and Indigenous laws regarding outer space; the global ethics of micro-plastic pollution; the security of nonhumans; Western secular modes of violence; and de-/post-colonial responses to international interventions.
+In 2015, she co-founded the ‘Creatures Collective’, an international group of Indigenous and non-Indigenous researchers, activists and artists who work to challenge colonial accounts of extinction; to develop methods for working ethically across knowledge systems and species; and to support rising Indigenous and BIPOC researchers.
+Audra is also the co-founder of the Research Cluster for Indigenous Peoples, Decolonization and the Globe at the Balsillie School of International Affairs.

 Audra currently has research opportunities for students working in the following fields:

 - Decolonization and BIPOC knowledge systems, political and legal orders, especially in relation to ecological harms